huynguyen-and-friend-projects/cmake-template/README.md

 ## Other

+- Q: Not a good experience with MSVC
+- A: Expected.
+The author doesn't do much testing with MSVC.

 - Q: How to configure options with `cmake` command?
 - A: Pass each of them in as `-D${OPTION NAME}=${VALUE}`